-The application (A404) from Tatua Cooperative Dairy Co Ltd is to permit the use of lactoperoxidase and sodium (and potassium) isothiocyanate as processing aids on meat.
-Lactoperoxidase and sodium (and potassium) isothiocyanate are components of a lactoperoxidase system (LPS) with the function of inhibiting bacteria.
-The other components of LPS - glucose oxidase and glucose are permitted already in the joint ANZFSC as processing aids.
+The application (A404) from Tatua Cooperative Dairy Co Ltd was to permit the use of lactoperoxidase and sodium (and potassium) thiocyanate as processing aids on meat.
+Lactoperoxidase and sodium (and potassium) (iso)thiocyanate are components of a lactoperoxidase system (LPS) with the function of inhibiting bacteria.
+The applicant advised in a letter dated 18 December 2000 that only sodium thiocyanate was used.
+The other components of LPS - glucose oxidase and glucose are permitted already in the joint Australia New Zealand Food Standards Code as processing aids.